NitikaMaharjan/Recipe-Book/README.md

 ## Screenshots

-Below are some screenshots of the user interface and platform features:
+> Below are some screenshots of the website interface and admin dashboard:

 ### Home Page
 <img src="img/1.png"><br/>